‘Playboy’ Vixen Rachel Cook Sends Social Media Into A Frenzy In Itty Bitty Pink Crop Top And Miniskirt

 Earlier this week, Cook delighted fans with a short but hot video of herself that was again posted on her Instagram account.
 As The Inquisitr shared, the Maxim model was promoting Bang energy drinks in the video and she put on a sexy display for fans in a pair of insanely short daisy dukes and a white bra that she nearly popped out of.

 In the short clip, Rachel playfully walks over to a white van before entering the van and then re-emerging with a Bang energy drink in hand.
-The model playfully licks the drink before she puts taking a sip.
+The model playfully licks the drink before she takes a sip.
 It comes as no shock that her fans went wild over the post, giving it over 784,000 views in addition to 1,400 comments.

 Fans can follow each one of Cook’s sexy posts on Instagram.